akazachk-teaching/project-project-group-2/README.md

 * Comparison of results between all three models
 3. View results

-* Each cell has its own comments to clearly state what each cell obtains
+It should be noted that each cell has its own comments to clearly state what each cell obtains.